cheshmi/mining-bench/README.md

 ```

 * all results should be stored as CSV files under the _./logs/_ directory.
 Plots should be
-created in the current directoy as PDF files.
+created in the current directory as PDF files.